 In addition to the Freemason magazine collection, we have also scanned several individual histories of lodges from the Library’s collection.
 These include: Warren 15; Terre Haute 19; Webb 24; Clinton 54; New Castle 81; Richmond 196; Lessing 464; Tippecanoe 492; Garfield 569; West Lafayette 742; and Tell City 823.
 These make up a fraction of our archive of lodge histories.
 In the course of preparing this massive scanning job, we have also uncovered several unpublished manuscripts of major importance to Indiana’s Masonic researchers and other historians, and we look forward to there being enough interest from readers in continuing this process.
 We are also hoping to permit the future online exploration of our objects in the Museum’s extensive collection.
 With this in mind, we are pursuing a partnership with the Indiana State Library and their Indiana Memory database to reach a wider audience, and to ensure the long-term online presence of this material in the ever-shifting Internet landscape.

-Finally, Dwight Smith’s 1968 Grand Lodge history, Goodly Heritage, will be accessible online for the first time, and will be obtainable as a print-on-demand traditional book, as well.
+Finally, Dwight Smith’s 1968 Grand Lodge history, Goodly Heritage, is now available online for the first time, and will be obtainable as a print-on-demand traditional book, as well.
 Smith’s indispensible volume has not been available in print or online since it sold out in the 1970s, and every Indiana Mason should have ready access to it.
 Be sure to keep checking in with our website as we update access information throughout the fall.

 This mountain of Masonic education and history available online will be an indispensible resource for Masons and non-Masonic historians, academic researchers and genealogists.
 It was made possible in part by donations from lodges and individual Masons all over Indiana.
 Brethren have made both large and small donations to the MLMI this year, and we are deeply appreciative of everyone’s support.
 We would like to take this opportunity to especially thank the Prather York Rite bodies for their generous contribution in May.